wearefuturegov/kent-send/readme.md

 In other places, run it in production mode with `npm run build` and then `npm start`.

+## Content

+At the moment, the content is stored as two data files `questions.json` and `options.json` in the folder `content`.
+It's safe to edit the text in these files to make minor content changes.
+Most keys accept HTML tags.

+The application uses the `id` key to match questions to options, so don't change these unless you know what you're doing.

+_In future, these data files could be generated as part of the build by pulling content from a headless CMS._

 ## Environment config

 Needs none right now